NoRedInk/noredink-ui/README.md

 We are in the process of transitioning our build processes to [Buck 2](https://buck2.build).
 The instructions above will work until they're removed from the repo, but if you'd like to try the new thing, run `script/buck2 build //...` or `script/buck2 test //...`.

+If you get a failure due to formatting in Buck, you can correct it with `buck2 run //:diff_to_comment -- --fix //the-target-that-ci-complained-about`.

 ## Tests

 Run tests with